-- (a) The medical program was set up to offer subsidised medical services to migrant workers to ensure that they have access to affordable healthcare.
+- The medical programme was set up to offer subsidised medical services to migrant workers to ensure that they have access to affordable healthcare.
 The fund is used to pay for medication, medical supplies, laboratory tests, clinic/dental set ups and clinic manpower costs.
-The fund is expected to be fully utilised by December 2024. - (b) The migrant assistance program was set up to help unemployed migrant workers, workers involved in employment disputes or workers who are not paid or taken care of by irresponsible employers or employers facing business challenges.
+The fund is expected to be fully utilised by December 2025. - The migrant assistance programme was set up to help unemployed migrant workers, workers involved in employment disputes, or workers who are not paid or taken care of by irresponsible employers or employers facing business challenges.
 The goal is to ensure that the workers continue to have access to basic necessities.
-The funds are used to provide various supports such as free meals, subsidised transport, other basic necessities and emergency funds.
-The fund is expected to be fully utilised by December 2024. - (c) The mental health program was set up to support the mental well-being of the migrant workers.
-The program includes various initiatives such as counselling, mental wellness education, peer support training as well as the 24/7 crisis helpline.
-The fund is expected to be fully utilised by December 2024. - (d) Restricted grant relates to volunteer manager funding scheme and funding of migrant worker mental health programmes such as Peer Support Leader ("PSL") Training and Management, 24-hours crisis helpline, mental health mass education workshops.
-It relates to manpower costs and program costs. - (e) The renovation fund was set up for the renovation of HealthServe office/clinic in Geylang which has been completed during the year.
+The funds are used to provide various supports such as free meals, subsidised transport, other basic necessities and emergency funds. - The mental health programme was set up to support the mental well-being of the migrant workers.
+The programme includes various initiatives such as counselling, mental wellness education, peer support training as well as the 24/7 crisis helpline.
+The fund is expected to be fully utilised by December 2025.